 The project also provides the opportunity for Australia to be at the forefront of international efforts in TC analysis.

 "Quite simply, this is a world-first — the first time that anybody on the planet has studied cyclone data this way ...
 A better understanding of the past has allowed us to give industry greater confidence in the future."

 This project is a testament to how industry and research can collaborate to solve industry-wide challenges and share knowledge to unlock new opportunities.

 It has provided a more comprehensive and homogeneous historic dataset that can now be used in wind and wave modelling to provide greater certainty in the engineering design of TC-related engineering structures.
 This data means better informed decision-making for operators, through which there is great potential to reduce engineering costs, boost operational efficiency and improve the safety of workers on site.

 The project has successfully demonstrated a methodology that can be applied globally; it is transferable to other TC affected regions and could be scaled up to produce a global objective analysis.
 The creation of a quality-controlled satellite image dataset will make it easier to engage in future work with objective algorithms in the Australian region.

-The project partners have made the project report and data freely available, and it is available to download on the BoM website.
+The resulting report and data freely available, and available to download on the BoM website.
 The methodology used and lessons learned from the project will also be shared with the global community via the publication of the scientific paper during 2019.